 Having all your module required reading and library resources in the one place will enable you to return to these resources without having to download them to your Library Account.
 You will always have the link from the reading list through to the library to check availability, or read/download an eBook, without having to key a library search.

-Please see the video below on how to search our Keylinks reading lists.
+Please see the short video below on how to search our Keylinks reading lists

 It is easy to retrieve reading lists even if you don't know your module name or code